Ecce Homo (behold the man)

 Antonio Ciseri's depiction of Ecce Homo, 1871 CE.
 The scene has been widely depicted in Christian art.
 The usual depiction shows Pilate and Christ, the mocking crowd and parts of the city of Jerusalem.
 Antonio Ciseri's 1871 Ecce Homo portrayal presents a semi-photographic view of a balcony seen from behind the central figures of a scourged Christ and Pilate (whose face is not visible).
 The crowd forms a distant mass, almost without individuality, and much of the detailed focus is on the normally secondary figures of Pilate's aides, guards, secretary and wife.

-Identification with the Second Century CE Hadrianic Arch
+Identification with the Hadrianic Arch

 circa 150 CE